 “When Nelson got the diagnosis, we didn’t hesitate to see what we could do,” said Ann.
 “We learned about resources available through the Alzheimer’s Association, and my husband got into a lecanemab study, getting infusions twice a week for over six years.
 He benefited from it.
 We didn’t know that would be the case, we just wanted to get involved, help advance research, and do whatever we could do so others wouldn’t have to go through this.
 We knew we needed a treatment that could help make a difference.”

-Last week, Ann Sechrist shared her story with Rep. Lucy McBath’s (D-GA-07) district office.
+In January, Ann Sechrist shared her story with Rep. Lucy McBath’s (D-GA-07) district office.
 Ann’s experience caring for her husband, a participant in a lecanemab clinical trial at Emory University, is a particularly important perspective following the recent Food and Drug Administration (FDA) decision granting accelerated approval of Leqembi™ (lecanemab).
 Ann asked Rep. McBath to urge the Centers for Medicare & Medicaid Services (CMS) to change its decision that is blocking coverage of FDA-approved treatments targeting amyloid for Alzheimer’s.

 As Ann shares, going through the clinical trial presented its own challenges.
 Ann was working full-time, and she took about a half day off each day she took him for the infusion.
 She kept working to maintain their health insurance and finances.